 The radioisotope copper-67 has long been recognised as having ideal properties for the treatment of disease, in particular cancer.
-It is a short-range beta emitter with a half-life of 2.6 days and has ideal chemical characteristics to be used as a payload in targeted radioisotope therapy, where the radioisotope is delivered to tumor using a targeting agent such as a monoclonal antibody ort peptide.
+It is a short-range beta emitter with a half-life of 2.6 days and has ideal chemical characteristics to be used as a payload in targeted radioisotope therapy, where the radioisotope is delivered to tumor using a targeting agent such as a monoclonal antibody or peptide.
 Such treatments are effective and have far fewer side effects than conventional therapies.
-In addition, recent published studies have demonstrated the potential of copper radioisotopes to be used directly to treat tumors due to a natural affinity as a result of abnormal copper metabolism in cancer.

 How is copper-67 better than other radioisotopes for treating disease?